Musar literature: Definition

 Musar literature is often described as "ethical literature."
 Professor Geoffrey Claussen describes it as "Jewish literature that discusses virtue and character."
 Professors Isaiah Tishby and Joseph Dan have described it as "prose literature that presents to a wide public views, ideas, and ways of life in order to shape the everyday behavior, thought, and beliefs of this public."
 Musar literature traditionally depicts the nature of moral and spiritual perfection in a methodical way.
 It is "divided according to the component parts of the ideal righteous way of life; the material is treated methodically – analyzing, explaining, and demonstrating how to achieve each moral virtue (usually treated in a separate chapter or section) in the author's ethical system."

 Musar literature can be distinguished from other forms of Jewish ethical literature such as aggadic narrative and halakhic literature.

 Early Musar literature

-In Judaism, ethical monotheism originated, and along with it came the highly didactic ethics in the Torah and Tanach.
+Ethical monotheism originated in early Judaism, and along with it came the highly didactic ethics in the Torah and later works.